About the Psychological Counseling Program

 Licensed Professional Counselor in Virginia, USA

 Postgraduate Program Director

-- To provide quality education for mental health professionals in accordance with American standards for providing psychological assistance
+- To provide quality education for mental health professionals in accordance with American standards of providing psychological assistance

-- To uphold the confidentiality of clients in the process of counseling and supervision
+- To ensure confidentiality of clients in the process of counseling and supervision

-- To teach training and practice solely with proven, clinically-valid approaches and methods
+- To teach training and practice only with proven, evidence-based approaches and methods

-- To train students on the diagnosis and creation of treatment plans in line with scientific research and best practices in the United States.
+- To train students on the diagnosis and drawing-up treatment plans in line with scientific research and best practices in the United States.

-- To integrate a Christian perspective on counseling with proven treatment methods in order to help the counselor work in a broader field of psychological issues.
+- To integrate a Christian perspective on counseling with evidence-based treatment methods in order to help the counselor work in a broader field of psychological issues.

 Video about the beginning of the certification program for psychological counseling and trauma therapy in Ukraine.

-March, 2016 (at that time in cooperation with the TG Shevchenko University)
+March, 2016 (at that time in cooperation with the Taras Shevchenko University)